Generic name: carbidopa and levodopa [ KAR-bi-DOE-pa-and-LEE-voe-DOE-pa ]

 Avoid driving or hazardous activity until you know how carbidopa and levodopa will affect you.
 Your reactions could be impaired.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.

-Avoid taking iron supplements or eating a diet that is high in protein (protein sources include meat, eggs, and cheese).
+Avoid taking iron supplements or eating a diet high in protein.
 These things can make it harder for your body to digest and absorb carbidopa and levodopa.
-Talk with your doctor or nutrition counselor about the best foods to eat while you are taking this medicine.
+Talk with your doctor or dietitian about the best foods to eat or avoid.

 Carbidopa and levodopa side effects